-More than two months after he was elected to be the 45th president of the United States, Donald Trump will be officially sworn in to office on Friday (Jan.
-20).
+More than two months after he was elected to be the 46th president of the United States, Joseph Biden will be officially sworn in to office on Wednesday Jan.
+20, 2021.
 But if votes are cast in November, why does so much time elapse between the election and the inauguration ceremony?

 While 10 weeks may seem like a long wait, past presidents had to contend with a much longer delay before taking up the mantle, historical records show.

-This week's 58th inauguration ceremony will be only the 21st ceremony held in January.
+This year's 59th inauguration ceremony will be only the 22nd ceremony held in January.
 Prior to the 20th Amendment to the U.S. Constitution, adopted in 1933, every new president was expected to take office on March 4.
-There were exceptions, such as if a vice president took the oath after the death of a sitting president.
-[The 6 Strangest Presidential Elections in US History]
+There were exceptions however, such as if a vice president took the oath after the death of a sitting president.

-"Back in the early days of the country, it took a long time to travel, particularly from the West Coast to Washington, D.C.," Bendat told Live Science of the need for both Congress members and presidential transition teams to relocate to the capital.
-"So they needed a long period of time between the election and swearing in of the president to get everything in order."
+"Back in the early days of the country, it took a long time to travel, particularly from the West Coast to Washington, D.C.," Bendat told Live Science.
+"So, they needed a long period of time between the election and swearing in of the president to get everything in order."

 In fact, that first inauguration, in 1789, did not take place until April 30.
 Bendat said Congress couldn't get enough of its members to show up for the inauguration of George Washington, so the ceremony was pushed back to the end of April.

 Following Washington's inauguration, Congress decided to keep March 4 as the date for all future ceremonies.
 In research for his book, Bendat said, he found that part of the explanation for this choice of date (beyond the time needed for the transition between presidencies) was that Congress' study of future calendars revealed that this date was least likely to land on a Sunday.
-The most religious of politicians wanted to avoid official business on Sundays whenever possible, Bendat said.
+This was important because the most religious of politicians wanted to avoid official business on Sundays whenever possible, Bendat said.

-Today, if the inauguration date falls on a Sunday, there is a private swearing in on Sunday and a public ceremony on Monday — as was the case four years ago for Barack Obama's second inauguration.
+Today, if the inauguration date falls on a Sunday, there is a private swearing in on Sunday and a public ceremony on Monday — as was the case for Barack Obama's second inauguration.